 .

-About The Author: Melissa R. Mendelson is a former news
+About The Author: Melissa R. Mendelson is a

-to write a variety of articles for Associated Content, and her poetry and
+News.
+She continues to write a variety of articles for Associated Content,

-short stories continue to be published both online and in print.
-She has
+and her poetry and short stories continue to be published both online and

 two books of prose poetry published, “Silent Dreams” and “Tears of